 ELASTUFF 120 – 100% Solids Fluid Applied Elastomeric Polyurethane Coating System

 A seamless, fluid applied 100% polyurethane elastomer membrane system designed for application over concrete and/or steel surfaces.
-The coating system shall be a 1:1 ratio (A:B), fast set, 2-component hydrophobic polyurethane elastomer, containing no silica fillers or extenders.
+The concrete epoxy coatings system shall be a 1:1 ratio (A:B), fast set, 2-component hydrophobic polyurethane elastomer, containing no silica fillers or extenders.
 It shall have been tested and approved by an independent testing laboratory and shown to comply with Department of Health Services (DOHS) and Environmental Protection Agency (EPA) Standards for leachates – the Purgeable Priority Pollutant Analysis.
 The coating shall also have passed approved 3rd party independent testing certifying conformance to ANSI/NSF Standard 61*.
-Approved system shall be UNITED COATINGS' ELASTUFF 120 Coating System consisting of UNITED CLEANING CONCENTRATE (UCC), UNI-CRETE, UNI-TILE SEALER, PRIMER 302, UC-30 JOINT FABRIC and ELASTUFF 120 100% solids polyurethane elastomer.
+Approved system shall be UNITED COATINGS’ ELASTUFF 120 Coating System consisting of UNITED CLEANING CONCENTRATE (UCC), UNI-CRETE, UNI-TILE SEALER, PRIMER 302, UC-30 JOINT FABRIC and ELASTUFF 120 100% solids polyurethane elastomer.

 We have other products and systems of which we can Engineer to fit your application.
 Give us a call at 801-977-0508!